-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the condensed interim consolidated financial statements and notes thereto of Canadian Manganese Company Inc. (collectively, with its subsidiaries, "Canadian Manganese" or the "Company") for the three months ended March 31, 2022, which are available under the Company's profile on SEDAR at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the condensed interim consolidated financial statements and notes thereto of Canadian Manganese Company Inc. (collectively, with its subsidiaries, "Canadian Manganese" or the "Company") for the three and six months ended June 30, 2022, which are available under the Company's profile on SEDAR at www.sedar.com.

-At March 31, 2022, and the date of this MD&A, the Company's subsidiaries include Technology Metals Inc. (formerly Maximos Metals Corp.) (owned 100% by Canadian Manganese), Mongoose Mining Ltd. ("Mongoose") (owned 40.5% by Technology Metals Inc.) and Spark Minerals Inc. (owned 100% by Mongoose).
+At June 30, 2022, and the date of this MD&A, the Company's subsidiaries include Technology Metals Inc. (formerly Maximos Metals Corp.) (owned 100% by Canadian Manganese), Mongoose Mining Ltd. ("Mongoose") (owned 40.5% by Technology Metals Inc.) and Spark Minerals Inc. (owned 100% by Mongoose).
 Notwithstanding the Company holds less than a majority interest in Mongoose, the Company has determined it controls Mongoose, due to its dominant equity interest and Board representation relative to any other shareholder or group of shareholders.

-On January 31, 2022, the Company's common shares commenced trading in Canadian dollars on the NEO Exchange under symbol CDMN.
-In early May 2022 the Company's common shares commenced trading in U.S. dollars on the OTC Pink Open Market under symbol CDMNF.
-Additionally, the Company submitted an application to trade on the senior OTCQX Market, which is currently under review.
+The Company's shares trade in Canadian dollars on the NEO Exchange under symbol CDMN.
+Additionally, the Company's shares trade in U.S. dollars on the OTCQB Market under symbol CDMNF.